Sunny Side of the Street (film)

 Sunny Side of the Street is a 1951 American comedy film directed by Richard Quine and starring Frankie Laine and Billy Daniels.

 Plot

-Betty Holloway a receptionist at a major TV station hopes to secure a break for her singer boyfriend Ted Mason, Betty enlists the aid of Laine.
-Mason's career really takes off when a team of TV writers discover that he's the childhood sweetheart of Gloria Pelly, the daughter of an important sponsor.
+Betty Holloway, a receptionist at a major television station, hopes to secure a break for her singer boyfriend Ted Mason and enlists the aid of singer Frankie Laine.
+Mason's career is boosted when a team of television writers discover that he is the childhood sweetheart of Gloria Pelly, the daughter of an important sponsor.